 - (Deck 7) ATM (cash machine) is next to the Information Desk (Reception).

 - (Deck 8 aft) Recliner Lounge is a Reserved Seating Lounge with large TVs and 121 reclining Pullman seats.

-- (Deck 9) THE TERRACE BAR LOUNGE has flat TVs (with Foxtel programming / Australian pay TV), large open space, colourful lounge chairs.
+- (Deck 9) THE TERRACE BAR LOUNGE has HDTVs (with Foxtel programming / Australian pay-TV), large open space, colorful lounge chairs.
 The menu includes ciders, bottled and draught beers, wines by the glass and bottle (white, red, sparkling), non-alcoholic beverages (juices, tea, coffee, sodas, bottled water).
-Fast-food menu offers pizza by the slice (Margherita, Hawaiian, BBQ Chicken, Prosciutto, Vegetarian), panini sandwiches (Vegetarian, Chicken BLT, Italian Ham Rustic), cheeseburgers (on day crossings only).
+The fast-food menu offers pizza by the slice (Margherita, Hawaiian, BBQ Chicken, Prosciutto, Vegetarian), panini sandwiches (Vegetarian, Chicken BLT, Italian Ham Rustic), cheeseburgers (on day crossings only).

 - (Deck 9) GAME ZONE is an arcade-style gaming area for teens featuring modern lounge chairs and floor-ceiling windows.
 Most of Deck 9 is crew-only areas.

-- (Deck 10) GAMING STATION is a room with comfortable seating where can be played games on Xbox consoles.
+- (Deck 10) GAMING STATION is a room with comfortable seating where games on Xbox consoles can be played.

-- (Deck 10) KIDS PLAY AREA is an indoor beach-themed playground with jungle gym (softplay pyramids, slide, ramp), dance floor, toys, games, supervised activities, seating for adults.
-Day Sailing Entertainment is a complimentary program offered December through April.
+- (Deck 10) KIDS PLAY AREA is an indoor beach-themed playground with a jungle gym (soft play pyramids, slide, ramp), dance floor, toys, games, supervised activities, seating for adults.
+Day Sailing Entertainment is a complimentary program offered from December through April.
 The program includes entertainers (face painters, storytellers, circus performers), art-crafts, trivia games, dance parties, disco bingo.

 - (Deck 10) Navigation Bridge and officers quarters